 A side hustle typically does not require a large financial investment upfront.
 Some side hustles focus primarily on providing a service, while others involve the sale of goods you make yourself or procure from a third party and resell.
-Many of these gigs don’t require formal education or a specialized skill in order to be profitable.
+Many of these gigs don’t require formal education or specialized skills in order to be profitable.
 In fact, some people find their side hustles end up earning them more than their full-time gig.

 Since there is no minimum requirement to put in a set amount of time at your side hustle, you’re free to take on two or three – or even more, as time permits – at any given time.
 This can help open up an unlimited stream of additional income.
-And, in case things ever take a turn for the worse at your day job, you have the security of knowing you won’t be completely without a paycheck until you land your next full-time gig.
+And, in case things ever take a turn for the worse at your day job, you have the security of knowing you won’t be complete without a paycheck until you land your next full-time gig.

 Best Practices for Side Hustles

 While there are plenty of pros to having a side hustle, that’s not to say there aren’t some things to consider before diving in with both feet first.
-One consideration to weigh before taking on a side hustle is potential conflict with your day job.
+One consideration to weigh before taking on a side hustle is the potential conflict with your day job.
 Some companies have policies that prohibit moonlighting, although such policies often pertain only to work similar to that performed for your employer.
 In other words, if you’re an engineer, it’s unlikely that your company has a policy prohibiting you from offering dog walking services on the weekends, but you might be violating those rules by doing freelance engineering work on the side.

 Be sure to find out what your company’s policy is regarding moonlighting or outside work to avoid any potential conflicts or problems with your employer.
 Your employee handbook might also provide information on participating in outside activities, but if not, you can always check with your company’s HR department.